sunpy/sunpy/docs/reference/io.rst

   - JPEG2000
   - CDF

-However, only the special file readers are documented here as they public API.

 The other readers are intended for use by `sunpy.map` and `sunpy.timeseries` and are not intended to be used directly by users.